amethyst/rustrogueliketutorial/book/src/chapter_40.md

     2. Remove the `BlocksVisibility` entry - you can see through it, now (and so can monsters!).
     3. Remove the `BlocksTile` entry - you can move through it, now (and so can everyone else!)
     4. Update the glyph to show an open doorway.
-    5. We mark the entity as having moved (even though it didn't), forcing visibility updates.
+    5. We mark the viewshed as dirty, to now reveal what you can see through the door.

 If you `cargo run` the project now, you get the desired functionality: